 - algorithmic economies

 - nature and space

 Grindsted, T. S. (2019).
 Algorithms and the Anthropocene: Finance, Sustainability, and the Promise and Hazards of New Financial Technologies.
-Abstract fra American Association of Geographers, Washington, USA.
+Abstract from American Association of Geographers, Washington, United States.